Wiappin/Wiappin/README.md

 - 👋 Hi, I’m @Wiappin
 - 👀 I’m interested in shooters
 - 🌱 I’m currently learning HTML
-- 💞️ I’m looking to collaborate on (I'm not English, and I don't know what it is)
+- 💞️ I’m looking to collaborate on Python project
-- 📫 How to reach me Wiappin#0354 on Discord
+- 📫 How to reach me Wiappin#1864 on Discord

 <!---
 Wiappin/Wiappin is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.